 “With website traffic up 42% year over year, it is clear our customers are increasingly consuming content through digital and mobile platforms, and the transformation of Connecticut Law Tribune is the latest step in ALM’s overall strategy to meet these rapidly changing demands of our audience,” said Jeff Forte, ALM Regional Publisher for Connecticut and New Jersey.
 “The new Connecticut Law Tribune format makes it possible to leverage our editorial thought leadership and growing digital-first platform to provide the news and information experience that our audience needs, while creating more opportunities for meaningful sponsor-driven connections.”

 For questions about subscription terms or digital access, please contact Customer Service via phone at (877) 256-2472 (877-ALM-CIRC) or email firstname.lastname@example.org.

 ALM, an information and intelligence company, provides customers with critical news, data, analysis, marketing solutions and events to successfully manage the business of business.

-Customers use ALM solutions to discover new ideas and approaches for solving business challenges, connect to the right professionals and peers creating relationships that move business forward, and compete to win through access to data, analytics and insight.
+Customers use ALM solutions to discover new ideas and approaches for solving business challenges, connect to the right professionals and peers to create relationships that move business forward, and compete to win through access to data, analytics and insight.
 ALM serves a community of over 6 million business professionals seeking to discover, connect and compete in highly complex industries.
 Please visit www.alm.com for more information, and visit www.alm.com/events/ to learn about our upcoming events.
-Please follow us @ALMMedia.
+Please follow us on Twitter at @ALMMedia.